meatqueen/1701QCA-Assessment2/index.md

 4. I need to design how I present the heartrate monitor and its Micro:bit to the user.

-5. Wires and gears should be covered up, possible with faux fur or other flexible fabric
+5. Wires and gears should be covered up, possibly with faux fur or other flexible fabric